 Training Load Monitoring – Seeing the Big Picture

-Recently numerous new devices and methods to measure training load and/or reaction to the same emerged.
-What I sometimes struggle with is making the sense of it all, or at least creating a classification system, or buckets with which I can organize them into something that seems logical and useful.
+Recently numerous new devices and methods to measure training load and/or reaction to the same emerging.
+I sometimes struggle with making sense of it all or at least creating a classification system or buckets with which I can organize them into something that seems logical and valuable.

 That is exactly what I will try to do in this article: provide a ‘simple’ filing system (or productivity system) to get the big picture.

-I already mentioned it in the introduction, but basically we have three components: training load and reaction to that load, where current state and context moderates the interaction between the two.
+I already mentioned it in the introduction, but we have three components: training load and reaction to that load, where the current state and context moderate the interaction between them.

-Unfortunately, things are never that ‘linear’ with crisp boundaries: sometimes I am not really sure if certain measure represent training load, reaction to that load or current state.
-Take for example HR during training – working out at certain intensity represents training load, but at the same time HR represents reaction to the same load (hence in long term one want to see reduction in HR for that same workload; i.e. velocity of running) and also the current state (on ‘good’ days my HR might be lower and on good days higher) and context (hot and humid conditions vs. cold and dry).
+Unfortunately, things are never that ‘linear’ with crisp boundaries: sometimes I am not really sure if specific measures represent training load, reaction to that load, or current state.
+Take, for example, HR during training – working out at certain intensity represents training load, but at the same time, HR represents a reaction to the same load (hence in the long term, one want to see a reduction in HR for that same workload; i.e., the velocity of running) and also the current state (on ‘good’ days my HR might be lower and on good days higher) and context (hot and humid conditions vs. cold and dry).

 We tend to focus too much on physical aspects of training load, although others are indeed important.
-Reading Thinking Fast and Slow got me thinking about cognitive load and basically cognitive aspects of team sports – sport games.
-I tend to see those now as a continuum between physical aspects and cognitive aspect, where certain sports tend to gravitate more toward one side or the other.
-Training or culture wise, the training programs also tend to gravitate toward either extreme.
+Reading Thinking Fast and Slow got me thinking about cognitive load and basically cognitive aspects of team sports – sports games.
+I tend to see those now as a continuum between physical aspects and cognitive aspects, where certain sports tend to gravitate more toward one side or the other.
+Training or culture-wise, the training programs also tend to gravitate toward either extreme.

-It is important to note that, in my opinion, team sport athletes experience mental burnout (and coaches as well) far more often than they experience physical overtraining, if we can separate them to begin with.
-It sounds New Age, but things are indeed connected.
+It is important to note that, in my opinion, team sport athletes experience mental burnout (and coaches as well) far more often than they experience physical overtraining if we can separate them, to begin with.
+It sounds like New Age, but things are indeed connected.